poethan/AlphaMWE/README.md

 Because of the noise removal, translation post editing and MWE annotation by human professionals, we believe AlphaMWE is an asset for cross-lingual and multilingual research, such as MT and information extraction.
 Our multilingual corpora are freely available for research community.

 If you are interested in including your native languages into AlphaMWE (currently involved: English/Chinese/German/Polish/Spanish), please get in touch.
-We do think this is a good contribution to your native language processing in machine / AI era.
+We do think this is a good contribution to your native language processing in machine / AI era. [aaron.lifeng@adaptcentre.ie]

 Citation (this work is accepted to publish in proceedings):